OfficeDev/microsoft-teams-library-js/apps/ssr-test-app/README.md

 ### Note

-Running the SSR Test App locally utilizes an http connection.
-In order to run the app with local host SDK(Orange), an https connection is required. ngrok can be used to generate an https connection.
+Running the SSR Test App locally defaults to using an unsecure http connection.
+In order to run the SSR test app in the Orange app, a secure https connection is required.
+This can be achieved by generating an SSL certificate.
+Alternatively, ngrok can be used to generate a secure https connection without the need to generate an SSL certificate.

 # Troubleshooting